kristiyanto/zigzagsort/twtr/README.md

 An algorithm to sort an array of distinct integer in a zig-zag manner such that `a < b > c < d > e <`

+__ This algorithm doesn't work if input are not unique.

 e.g
 ```python
 input = [4,3,7,8,6,2,1]